DEVOPS-PROJECTS-ORGANIZATION/devops-instructions/README.md

 docker volume prune
 ```
 Creates and runs Docker containers (bash command; **interactive mode**;
-This way, you get an interactive shell and you are immediately logged into the OS running as container.)
+This way, you get an interactive shell and you are immediately logged into the OS running as container;
+)
 ```
 docker run -it --name ubuntu-1 ubuntu:18.04 bash
 ```